-The following standards, together with the charters of committees of the Board of Directors (the "Board"), provide the framework for the corporate governance of HSBC North America Holdings Inc. ("HNAH") and its primary subsidiaries HSBC Finance Corporation, HSBC USA Inc. and HSBC Bank USA, NA (each, the "Corporation").
+The following standards, together with the charters of committees of the Board of Directors, provide the framework for the corporate governance of HSBC Finance Corporation ("HBIO" or the "Corporation").
 These standards will be reviewed by the Board periodically in order to ensure the Corporation maintains "best practices" in corporate governance.